Wolfsburg, we have a problem: How Volkswagen stalled in China

 While the Covid-19 pandemic clearly played a big role, the decline at the venture was far steeper than the overall 6.8 per cent fall in Chinese passenger vehicle sales in the same period, according to data from the China Passenger Car Association.

-Moreover Volkswagen's other main venture in the country, with local automaker FAW - whose products were not involved in the crash test controversy - saw sales rise 1.5 per cent, though VW officials say it gained momentum by introducing SUVs and premium Audi models to the market.
+Moreover, Volkswagen's other main venture in the country, with local automaker FAW - whose products were not involved in the crash test controversy - saw sales rise 1.5 per cent, though VW officials say it gained momentum by introducing sport utility vehicles and premium Audi models to the market.

 The two joint ventures make up the bulk of Volkswagen's Chinese business, accounting for all its local production.
 They have historically been close in numbers of vehicles sold, though FAW has taken the lead in recent years.

-There's been no respite for SAIC-Volkswagen in 2021, with sales falling 7.8 per cent in the first six months compared with a year earlier, when the pandemic raged.
+There has been no respite for SAIC-Volkswagen this year, with sales falling 7.8 per cent in the first six months compared with a year earlier, when the pandemic raged.
 FAW-Volkswagen saw sales grow 23 per cent, while overall Chinese passenger car sales jumped about 29 per cent.

-The C-IASI test that the Passat initially failed in 2019 was developed by a Chinese insurance industry body, the Ciri Auto Technology Institute, which was unsatisfied with the standard C-NCAP test conducted by Catarc, a government-backed vehicle testing agency.
+The C-IASI test that the Passat initially failed in 2019 was developed by a Chinese insurance industry body, the Ciri Auto Technology Institute, which was unsatisfied with the standard C-NCAP test conducted by China Automotive Technology and Research Centre (Catarc), a government-backed vehicle testing agency.

 It said many insurers felt that C-NCAP failed to distinguish in enough detail between vehicles in terms of collision safety, and started publishing test results in 2018.